gbowerman/azurerm/README.md

 See also the unit test suite which is new but the goal is to expand it to test every function in the library: <a href="https://github.com/gbowerman/azurerm/tree/master/test">test</a>

+### National/isolated cloud support
+To use this library with national or isolated clouds,
+1. Set an environment variable: AZURE_RM_ENDPOINT (e.g. for China set this to "https://management.chinacloudapi.cn").
+2. Specify optional arguments to azurerm.get_access_token().
+E.g. for China: authentication_endpoint='https://login.chinacloudapi.cn/', resource='https://management.core.chinacloudapi.cn/'.

 #### Example to list Azure subscriptions, create a Resource Group, list Resource Groups
 ```
 import azurerm